Therealsxlar/ForgeFN-Fixed/README.md

 **Please keep in mind I'm not that good at C++ and only know a little bit**

-# Bye
+# I'm back
-* I'm no longer working on ForgeFN no more.
+* Lowkey bored so ima work on this again.

 Main features: